Best Home Warranties in Utah

 What’s the difference between a home warranty and homeowners insurance?

-A home warranty, on the other hand, is optional and covers repairs or replacements for appliances and systems that break down due to normal wear and tear.
+A home warranty is optional.
+It covers repairs or replacements for appliances and systems that break down due to normal wear and tear.

 Methodology